Stigma and Discrimination

 Unfortunately, people knowing, or thinking, you have

-hepatitis B and/or hepatitis C, can mean that they treat you differently to other people.
+hepatitis B and/or hepatitis C, can mean they treat you differently to other people.

 This can be distressing, and contribute to internal feelings of shame or other

 unpleasant feelings.
-It can also have a very real effect on your social
+It can also have a real effect on your social

 experiences, including the services you are provided with, and the quality of those